sudawiec/FC-HTML-CSS_1/README.md

 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements
 - See smooth scroll animation after clicking the links
+- Click a hamburger button on the small screen's sizes and see the vertical menu

 ### Screenshot